I want to use Resco on mobile & wearable devices. Do we need to consider SW and HW requirements? If yes, can you tell me these requirements?”

 In fact, it’s real simple: all devices that run on one of the above-listed platforms are supported.

-Available space: Resco Mobile CRM requires as much database space as is decided by the system admin (by using sync filters).
-There’s no way you can copy the whole CRM database into a phone or a tablet (you just don’t have that much memory), so synchronization filters need to say how much of the data will be stored in the local database for an offline access.
+Available space: Resco mobile solutions require as much database space as is decided by the system admin (by using sync filters).
+There’s no way you can copy the whole database into a phone or a tablet (you just don’t have that much memory), so synchronization filters need to say how much of the data will be stored in the local database for offline access.
 This can be as little as 100MB.
 Records don’t take much from the available space, attachments do.

 Note: the current size of the app itself is 90.8 MB on iOS and 59.32 MB on Android.
 Compared to e.g. OneNote with 190MB, it’s still quite small.